queryluke/masseffect-5e-data/text/en/bestiary/eclipse-vanguard.md

     - name: Powercasting
       text: >-
         The eclipse vanguard is a 6th-level powercaster.
-Its powercasting ability is Charisma (power save DC 12, +4 to hit with powers).
+Its powercasting ability is Wisdom (power save DC 12, +4 to hit with powers).
 The eclipse vanguard has the following powers:
       id: powercasting
   actions: